zsl2018/RSTN/README.md

-The official implementation for the paper Reference-based Screentone Transfer via Pattern Correspondence and Regularization.
+The official implementation for the paper **Reference-based Screentone Transfer via Pattern Correspondence and Regularization**.